TrustyJAID/Trusty-cogs-archive/README.md

 **About Cogs**

+>Tarotreading - Find your tarot reading, your life reading, or pull a random tarot card!
+Can also search for a card.

+>Faces - Find your own Japanese style emoji face courtesy of the CIA.

 >Rainbow - a cog to change the colour of a role every 2-5 minutes.

 >REKT - a command to see how rekt someone is.